 Beyond the standard emoticon-type “smileys,” there are hundreds of emoji, ranging from plants and animals to people, objects, vehicles, food, the Sun and Moon, and more.

-We think emojis are a waste of bandwidth.
+PagePipe thinks emojis are a waste of bandwidth.

-As of July 2016, disable Emojis plugin has over 30,000 active installs.
+As of July 2016, Disable Emojis plugin has over 30,000 active installs.

-As of January 2017, disable Emojis plugin has over 50,000 active installs.
+As of June 2017, Disable Emojis plugin has over 50,000 active installs.

 Note about why Emojis happened:

-You know emojis in itself are just great, but they should never have been implemented into CORE.
+“You know emojis in itself are just great, but they should never have been implemented into CORE.
 Why?
 At least 98% of active WP sites simply do not use them, still it occupies space and some milliseconds will be wasted in vain.
 That is a trade-off for nothing for the majority.
-That is why emojis should have been left as a plugin.
+That is why emojis should have been left as a plugin.”
+Author: Sam Heavyside

 FYI, The emoji implementation was also a way to quietly patch a massive security vulnerability.

-Andrew Nacin walks step by step through how a critical security vulnerability was discovered in WordPress core code and then patched using emoji as a trojan horse in WordPress 4.2.
+Andrew Nacin walks step by step through how a critical security vulnerability was discovered in WordPress core code and then patched using emoji as a Trojan horse in WordPress 4.2.